qvik/qvik-network-ios/README.md

 * Commit all your changes, merge all pending accepted *Merge ('pull') Requests*
 * Create a new tag following [Semantic Versioning](http://semver.org/); eg. `git tag -a 1.2.0 -m "Your tag comment"`
 * `git push --tags`
-* `pod repo push qvik-podspecs QvikNetwork.podspec`
+* `pod repo push qvik-podspecs QvikNetwork.podspec`j

 Unless already set up, you might do the following steps to set up the pod repo: